 Income tax

 April 2017 introduced rules restricting the amount of income tax relief available for the finance costs of a let property.
-These restrictions do not apply to FHLs and so full relief can be obtained for finance costs.
+These restrictions do not apply to FHLs, and so full relief can be obtained for finance costs.

-Capital allowances, which reduce the taxable profits of an FHL, are available against the cost of providing furniture and equipment such as cookers, washing machines and beds.
+Capital allowances, which reduce the taxable profits of a FHL, are available against the cost of providing furniture and equipment such as cookers, washing machines and beds.
 Where the property is used for private purposes, the allowances will be restricted to reflect the private use.

 Capital gains tax